-Webull is a US-based online broker offering a comprehensive set of financial products: stocks (including ADRs), ETFs and Options.
+Webull is a US-based online broker offering a comprehensive set of financial products: stocks (including ADRs), ETFs, and Options.
 Its design and hassle-free use have attracted millions of people in the US and Hong Kong.

 Webull has 0% commissions on trading activities in all its product offerings.
-The revenue streams come from stock loans, interest on free credit balances, margin interest and payment for order flow.
+The revenue streams come from stock loans, interest on free credit balances, margin interest, and payment for order flow.

-It supports several features such as Extended Hours Trading (you can trade in pre and after-hours sessions), a PC version for more advanced customisations (plus mobile and web versions), and customer support 24/7.
+It supports several features such as Extended Hours Trading (you can trade in pre and after-hours sessions), a PC version for more advanced customizations (plus mobile and web versions), and customer support 24/7.
 Essentially, you will find the basics for investing.
 If you are looking for complex products (forex, futures, or others), Webull may not be the right investment platform.